crazywooooorm/MLPractice/ML/Basic_ML.md

 # Basic ML
 This markdown is a review for basic ML knowledge.
 The structure follows syllabus of Andrew Ng's CS229 course.
 Notes of this course can be found at http://cs229.stanford.edu/notes/.

+## Logistic Regression
+* The form of logistic regression (sigmoid) is actually derived from logit function: log(p/(1-p)) = WX, so coefficients of logistic regression can be interpreted as **expected change in log odds for a one-unit increase in the input variable**.
+* Each observation can be represented as a joint distribution: P(xi, yi) = P(y=1|x)^(y)*(1-P(y=1|x))^(1-y), when we multiply all these joint distributions, we get the likelihood function.
+* Notice the **log likelihood function** is same with the **cross entropy loss function** (in opposite direction).
+* Why use cross entropy instead of MSE as loss function in logistic regression?
+Because when y_hat is close to 0 or 1, the gradient of loss function would become extremely small (notice the shape of sigmoid function, almost flat at two sides).
+While the gradient of cross entropy is only related to the difference between y and y_hat (https://blog.csdn.net/yinyu19950811/article/details/81321944).
+* The likelihood function of Logistic regression doesn't have closed-form solution (as sigmoid function is nonlinear), so we need iterative optimizations (gradient descent, Newton's method...) to approximate to the optimal solution.

 ## Gradient Descent
 * Gradient descent is a typical algorithm to optimize parameter.
 We initialize our parameters, to optimize it (so we can minimize our cost function), we subtract the partial derivative of cost function multiplying a learning rate from our parameter.
 After couple of iterations, our parameter shall converge to an optimal value.
 * Notice in each iteration, we usually need to calculate the derivative of whole training set, this is called **batch gradient descent**.